kqherself/ESS-S17/Syllabus.md

 The tutorials presented throughout the course are provided only as a starting point: throughout the course of the semester, you are expected to build upon these references by finding more references, finding better references, and creating your own video and photo teaching material.
 There is a great wealth of online information, documentation, and instruction on many different techniques for working with sound.

-You should use the social commenting features of the website to share new and better references for essential skills.
+You should use the Facebook group to ask questions, provide answers, and to share new and better references for essential skills.
 This contribution accounts towards the participation portion of your final grade.

 EQUIPMENT